ayoubMah/ayoubMah.github.io/content/ilt/Doubly Linked Lists.md

 categories:
   - ILT
 ---
-In this blog we'll see how we can implementing doubly linked list if you don't see Singly Linked List it's better to see it [here](https://ayoubmah.github.io/ilt/2025/08/12/singly-linked-list/) and back it's the same concept with few changes
+In this blog we'll see how we can implementing a doubly linked list if you haven’t seen the Singly Linked List yet it's better to check it [here](https://ayoubmah.github.io/ilt/2025/08/12/singly-linked-list/) first, because the concept is almost the same with just a few changes.

-the changes will apply on the node itself cuz this time a node referenced by the **next** node and the **prev** node as you can see in this image
+the main difference is in the node itself this time a node referenced by the **next** node and the **prev** node as you can see in this image

 ![dob](/images/dob.jpeg)